-Dual Fuel Heat Pump Field Study
+Dual-Fuel Heat Pump Field Study

-Project Status: The project is underway.
-Site identification is underway to recruit 10 demonstration participant sites to install the systems by the end of 2024.
-The system includes a variable speed cold climate air source heat pump, a natural gas condensing tankless water heater, a hydronic furnace, heat pump evaporator coils and a smart controller.
+Project Status: This project is underway.
+Site identification is proceeding to recruit 10 demonstration participant sites to install the systems by the end of 2024.
+The system includes a variable speed cold climate ASHP, a natural gas condensing tankless water heater, a hydronic furnace, heat pump evaporator coils and a smart controller.

-Product Description: A forced air gas furnace or hydronic furnace combined with an electric air source heat pump (ASHP) with integrated controls.
+Product Description: A forced air gas furnace or hydronic furnace combined with an ASHP with integrated controls.

-Project Objectives: Understand the efficiency and ability of residential dual-fuel systems to provide value through energy savings and grid flexibility by pairing highly efficient gas water and space heating with an electric heat pump and using a smart controller to increase fuel flexibility and dynamically control the system.
+Project Objective(s): Understand the efficiency and ability of residential dual-fuel systems to provide value through energy savings and grid flexibility by pairing highly efficient gas water and space heating with an electric heat pump and using a smart controller to increase fuel flexibility and dynamically control the system.